AdrianP873/serverless/README.md

 CodePipeline does not currently support deploying Lambda functions with CodeDeploy.
 We can workaround this limitation by leveraging the Serverless Application Model to deploy code changes to your Lambda functions with a Canary deployment strategy.

 ## Infrastructure Deployment
 The infra directory contains a CloudFormation template (build-pipeline.yaml) which provisions a CICD pipeline that connects to this GitHub source repository.
-In the case of real world usage, this template should be separated from the application repo.

 The build stage packages up the serverless function and API Gateway, and outputs an artifact to an S3 bucket.